Miyu Yakata

-Miyu Yakata (born 30 December 1999) is a Japanese professional footballer who plays as a forward for WE League club MyNavi Sendai Ladies and for the Japan national team.
+Miyu Yakata (born 30 December 1999) is a Japanese professional footballer who plays as a forward for WE League club MyNavi Sendai Ladies and the Japan national team.

 Club career

 Yakata made her WE League debut on 12 September 2021.

 International career

-On 9 July 2025, she made her debut for Japan and also scored her first international goal at 2025 EAFF E-1 Football Championship in South Korea against Chinese Taipei.
+On 9 July 2025, on her debut for Japan, she scored her first international goal at 2025 EAFF E-1 Football Championship in South Korea against Chinese Taipei.